Eslorex/Spotify-API-Tools/README.md

 # 1 - Spotify Discography Fetcher

-This script lists all tracks from a specific artist's albums and singles using the Spotify Web API with proper syntax.
+This script lists all tracks from a specific artist's albums and singles using the Spotify Web API with PROPER syntax.
+Quick way to list any artist's Discography.

 ## How to Use